 Becton, Dickinson and Company (BDX), a medical technology company, develops, manufactures, and sells medical devices, instrument systems, and reagents worldwide.
-This dividend champion has been able to boost distributions for 42 years in a row.
+The company is a member of the dividend champions list, and has been able to boost distributions for 43 years in a row.

-Becton Dickinson has also managed to repurchase plenty of shares over the past decade, bringing the number of shares from 263 million in 2003 to 200 million in 2013.
+Becton Dickinson has also managed to repurchase plenty of shares over the past decade, bringing the number of shares from 263 million in 2003 to 197 million in 2014.
+The company is not expecting much in terms of share buybacks following the acquisition of Carefusion, in an effort to deleverage quickly.

 Becton Dickinson operates in three segments: